Amazon Book Pre-Order Strategy for Ebook Authors

 Only about 15 percent of indie authors do pre-orders.
 Yet those 15 percent of authors are seeing the benefits.
 They know something the newbies and the novices don’t:

-pre-orders = more book sales.
+Pre-orders = more book sales.

 As Mark Coker, founder of the ebook retailer Smashwords once said,